/ ComfyUI / Ultimate ComfyUI Custom Nodes: 20 Essential Extensions

 Performance Impact: Manager itself is lightweight and doesn't affect workflow execution speed.
 It only runs when you're installing or managing nodes, not during generation.

 Why Every Other Node Depends on Manager: The remaining 19 nodes on this list install in seconds via Manager versus 30+ minutes of manual setup.
 Manager isn't just recommended - it's the foundation of modern ComfyUI usage.
+If you're interested in building your own custom nodes, check out our guide on building ComfyUI custom nodes with JavaScript.

 For users who want ComfyUI without any node management complexity, platforms like Apatero.com provide curated, pre-configured environments where essential nodes are already optimized and integrated.